 The dead carcasses of plants and animals that lived and died millions of years ago make up the raw materials for the formation of fossil fuels in the lithosphere.
 Over geological time spans these materials decay under intense pressures; a process that forms crude oil, coal, and methane gas.
 The Energy Chapter describes the formation of fossil fuels in greater depth.

 Uranium ore extracted from the earth provides a source of radioactive uranium that can be enriched in order to make it usable in nuclear power plants.
-Though it is not a renewable resource, nuclear energy from fissionable uranium is a much more efficient source of energy than coal – a single enriched uranium pellet (~0.3 grams) can provide the same amount of energy as a ton (~1x106 grams) of coal.
+Though it is not a renewable resource, nuclear energy from fissionable uranium is a much more efficient source of energy than coal – a single enriched uranium pellet (approximately 0.3 grams) can provide the same amount of energy as a ton (approximately 1x106 grams) of coal.

 The primary methods employed to obtain resources from the lithosphere are through mining.
 As mentioned in the section about terrestrial ecosystems above, the process of mining has far reaching consequences to the land formations, the health of the surrounding ecosystems and human communities, and the quality of nearby water sources.
 The extraction of minerals from the earth necessitates the alteration of lands or sea floors.
 Before any active terrestrial mining occurs, the area must be cleared of vegetation, roads for transporting the materials must be built, and facilities for processing the minerals and for housing the people who work at the mines must be constructed.
 Table 1 lists the types of mining and their environmental impacts.

-Once the resources are depleted in mining areas, the land itself is left physically damaged and chemically contaminated with by products (heavy metals, radioactive materials, and acid contamination) that may continue to pollute surface and groundwater sources for decades after the mine is abandoned.
+Once the resources are depleted in mining areas, the land itself is left physically damaged and chemically contaminated with by-products (heavy metals, radioactive materials, and acid contamination).
+These by-products can continue to pollute surface and groundwater sources for decades after the mine is abandoned.
 Efforts to restore mined land vary in their efficacy, methodology, and costs.
 In some cases, the environmental damage is too severe, making it impossible to restore the land at all.

 Mining phosphorus, primarily for use as a fertilizer for crop production and for use in detergents, presents an unusual environmental problem.
 As mentioned above, all forms of life require phosphorus for metabolic processes, for cellular energy (adenosine tri-phosphate, or ATP), and as a component of many organic molecules (like DNA).
 Since nearly all of the Earth’s phosphorus resources are located in the lithosphere as apatite in sedimentary rock, it is extracted by open pit mining.
 Once extracted, the phosphorous is applied to agricultural soils and much of it is sequestered by the crops, which are then consumed by humans.
 This is how we obtain our source of phosphorus for our body’s metabolic needs.